About this Blog

 I'm an educator, Kalamazoo College alumnus, Democrat, and proud Detroiter!
 Views here are my own.

 Parental involvement is the one of the most important elements in a child’s education.
 If a parent is more involved with his/her child’s school experience, then that child is more likely to leave school with the tools s/he needs to succeed in life.
-In kindergarten, that means that if a parent is more involved with…read more »
+In kindergarten, that means that if a parent is more involved with his/her child’s school experience, then that child is more likely to leave the classroom knowing how to read by the end of the year.

 Today I hit SEND on the final versions of our new report cards.
 This means our three-, four-, and five-year-old programs are streamlined for the first time during my tenure.
 One thing I tried to keep in mind while developing our new syllabi, assessments, and report cards is that they need to make sense to…read more »